rsnikhil/RISCV_Piccolo_v1/README.md

 (Tightly Coupled Memories, not included here), where reads always return a result in 1 cycle.

-For Verilog simulation, we only test with the CVC Open Source Verilog simulator.
+For Verilog simulation, we only test with the Open Source Verilator and CVC Verilog simulators.
+You can load the Verilog files into other Verilog simulators; the top-level file is `mkTop_Sim_Standalone.v`, whose only input is `CLK` and `RST_N` (reset, active low).
+The file `verilog/mkSimDriver.v` invokes some import "DPI-C" calls (see `verilog/import_DPI_C_decls.vh`) in standard SystemVerilog syntax;
+hopefully these are supported by your Verilog simulator.
 If you need help building for other Verilog simulators, please contact Bluespec, Inc. support.

-If you have CVC you should be able to rebuild what's in Verilogsim.
-Or, you may be able to load these into some other Verilog simulator (Caution: contains VPI for importing some C routines, and unfortunately VPI details may vary somewhat across Verilog simulators).
+To rebuild the Verilator-based Verilog simulation executable, you will need to download and install the Verilator system.
+Then,

+`$ cd Verilogsim`

+`$ make -f Makefile_verilator`

+will rebuild the Verilator-based Verilog simulation executable.
+You can add flags to the verilator invocations, and/or modify `sim_main.cpp`, to switch Verilator facilities, such as VCD dumping

 If you are interested in the Bluespec BSV source codes, or variants that include Supervisor privilege level, Virtual Memory management and